-This Business visa is beneficial for people offering short-term services or in need of quick transactions on the ground with their team or the associate company in Saudi Arabia.
+This Business visa benefits people offering short-term services or needing quick transactions on the ground with their team or the associate company in Saudi Arabia.

 This Visa category limits the type of work you can conduct during your visit to holding meetings.

 Obtaining a business visit visa requires seven working days and a letter of invitation from a Saudi sponsor.